 Recipe: Old Fashioned Pumpkin Pie

 The recipe title says it all.
-And the crust is so easy that you may never use store-bought again.
+You can't have Thanksgiving without a pumpkin pie and this crust is so easy that you may never use store-bought again.
+Top each slice with freshly whipped cream for the full experience.

 - 1 1/4 cups all-purpose flour